-4.16 Are there any other observations relating to the fire safety management of the building?
-Observation It could not be confirmed, that there are suitable procedures in place, for; a) Advising the F&RS of any interruptions to the availability of facilities provided for their use and benefit, which will last for more than twenty four hours. b) Advising residents of the outcome of routine checks and inspections of facilities provided for the use and benefit of the F&RS Action As part of their fire safety management plan, the Responsible Person should establish, record and implement a procedure for reliably advising; a) The F&RS of any facilities provided for their use or benefit that will be unavailable for a period of more than twenty four hours. b) Residents of the outcome of routine checks and inspections of facilities provided for the use and benefit of the F&RS.
-Priority Medium Target Date 25th July 2023 Responsible Person Cost Comments
+Observation interruptions to the avail edures in place, for: ability of facilities provided for their use and benefit, which will last for more than twenty four hours. s and inspections of facilities provided for the use and benefit of the F&RS.
+Action a) The F&RS of any facilities s provided for their use or ponsible Person should establish, record and implement a procedure for reliably advising: benefit that will be unavailable for a period of more than twenty four hours. spections of facilities provided for the use and benefit of the F&RS.
+Priority Medium Target Date 18th October 2023 Responsible Person Cost